Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Constraints and GANs

-For the numerical experiments where the satisfaction of the constraint is an intermediate step, we monitor the progress of the GAN's ability to learn the final task.
-In particular, we monitor the evolution (as the SGD iterations proceed) of the relative error over a mini-batch of size $m$

-where $G(z_j)$ is the output of the GAN generator for the input $z_j$ and $y_j=g(z_j)$ is the constraint to be enforced (recall the discussion in Section \ref{intermediate_step}).
+where $G(z_j)$ is the output of the GAN generator for the input $z_j$ and $f(z_j)$ the true value for the same input.

-For the case of constrained interpolation in higher dimensions and extrapolation, we monitor the progress of the GAN's ability to learn by using the relative error of the GAN output to satisfy the evolution of the system variables (see Sections \ref{example_interpolation3} and \ref{example_extrapolation1}).

 We should note here that, even though we monitor the relative error to decide the learning rate, our algorithm remains {\it unsupervised} since this information is {\it not} back-propagated through the network in order to update the weights.